pensjonatus/flash-fiction/blog/looming-shadow-of-the-man.md

 ---
-title: 'Looming Shadow of the Man'
+title: Looming Shadow of the Man
 date: '2014-01-29'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Sarah just got off the phone about a new job.
 They liked her during the